-Participating in even one of these and find solace in the support network available to you.
+Participating in even one of these things can help you find solace and comfort.
 If groups make you uncomfortable or you simply can’t do it for whatever reason, consider creating your own ritual.
 Light a candle or do something special that you know they would love in their name.

-Chose Productive Outlets
+Choose Productive Outlets